jward0/farscope_group_project/README.md

 # Making changes

+1. Send me your GitHub username so I can add you as a collaborator (means you can directly push to branches rather than everyone having to fork the repo)
-1. Create a new local branch to make related changes
+2. Create a new local branch to make related changes
-2. Push local branch to remote
+3. Push local branch to remote
-3. When work on the branch is complete, open a pull request to merge the remote branch with main, which I (James) will review before merging
+4. When work on the branch is complete, open a pull request to merge the remote branch with main, which I (James) will review before merging
-4. Don't try to commit directly to remote main (it won't work)
+5. Don't try to commit directly to remote main (it won't work)